bbauska/anti-project2025/Disclosure-Readme.md

 View Sources
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 IN PROGRESS
-Treasury
-Dept. of the Treasury
+<h4>Treasury - Dept. of the Treasury
 Reverse the Inflation Reduction Act's expansion of the IRS.

 Note: Trump is laying off 6,000 IRS employees.